TO QUEST OR NOT TO QUEST: HOW TO USE BEWARE THE DEEP DARK FOREST AS A MENTOR TEXT

 Next you could have the students create their own quest narratives.
 The planning could revolve around answering the above questions but with students using their own ideas.
 I suggest spending a bit of time on developing the character, in particular the character’s motivation for going on the quest, and also some sensory and specific details about the setting.
 These all help to lift the telling.
 I usually limit the obstacles to three – just so the story doesn’t become to unwieldy.
 For those inclined, creating a “quest map” can help students visualise the story and keep it focused.

 Once the students have worked through their basic plans, I then ask them to think about how the story will start.
 What kicks off the story?
 What changes in the character’s life?
-How can you make your opening sizzle?
+How can you make your opening hook your reader?

 Then it is time to go QUESTING!